sh7rajat/flight-fares/README.md

 # Project Description
 This is a Machine Learning project which predicts the fare of your flight ticket.
 We have trained our machine with a large amount of data and on the basis of necessary details required for booking a flight ticket we'll predict the fare of the flight ticket.
-These details includes Source,Destination,Departure Date and Time,Arrival Date and Time,Number of Haults in between the journey, and the Airline you want to travel in.
+These necessary details includes Source,Destination,Departure Date and Time,Arrival Date and Time,Number of Haults in between the journey, and the Airline you want to travel in.